omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 To start a standard exit, perform these steps:

-1. To exit a UTXO you will first need to retrieve the corresponding transaction type.
+1. To exit a UTXO you need to retrieve the corresponding transaction type.
 Currently, the platform supports only payment transactions, for which the ID is 1.

 2. Now retrieve the exit game contract address from the PlasmaFramework contract:

 ```
 address = PlasmaFramework.exitGames(1)
+PaymentExitGame = PaymetExitGame.at(address);
 ```

 3. To start a standard exit, send the appropriate amount of ETH to cover the bond.
 To retrieve the actual amount, call the following function: